On Capitol attack anniversary, challenge of Hawley announced

 “We welcome this desperate woke activist to yet another political race,” Plotkin said in an email.
 “He just barely finished losing his last one.
 Maybe he’s running in the wrong state.”

-Kunce was among several candidates running for Senate in 2022 after two-term incumbent Roy Blunt announced his plans to retire, and seemed headed for the Democratic nomination before the late entry of Anheuser-Busch brewing heir Trudy Busch Valentine.
+Kunce was among several candidates running for Senate in 2022 after two-term incumbent Roy Blunt announced his retirement plans.
+He seemed headed for the Democratic nomination before the late entry of Anheuser-Busch brewing heir Trudy Busch Valentine.
 She narrowly defeated Kunce in the August primary, then was soundly defeated by Republican Eric Schmitt in November.

 Kunce faces long odds in 2024.
 Missouri, a swing state a generation ago, has moved decidedly to the right over the past decade.
 Every statewide elected official in Missouri is now a Republican.